-- A description of the relationship between the characteristics of the assets targeted by a project and the consequences of asset performance deterioration or failure, referring to: - The distributor's asset performance-related operational targets and asset lifecycle optimization policies and practices (i.e. filings in relation to sections 5.2.3 and 5.3.3) - Information on the condition of the assets relative to the typical life-cycle and performance record of the assets targeted by the project - The number of customers in each customer class potentially affected by a failure of the assets included in the project
+- A description of the relationship between the characteristics of the assets targeted by a project and the consequences of asset performance deterioration or failure, referring to: - The distributor's asset performance-related operational targets and asset lifecycle optimization policies and practices (i.e. filings in relation to sections 5.2.3 and 5.3.3) - Information on the condition of the assets relative to the typical life-cycle and performance record of the assets targeted by the project - The number of customers in each customer class potentially affected by a failure of the assets included in the project - Quantitative customer impacts (e.g. frequency or duration of interruptions or number of customers affected) with associated risk level(s) - Qualitative customer impacts (e.g. customer satisfaction, customer migration) with associated risk level(s) - The value of customer impact (e.g. high, medium, low) considering the characteristics of customers potentially affected by asset failure and the cost of failure - Other factors that may affect the timing of the proposed project such as the pacing of investments and the priority relative to other projects - The consequences for system O&M costs, including the implications for system O&M of not implementing the project

-- Quantitative customer impacts (e.g. frequency or duration of interruptions or number of customers affected) with associated risk level(s) - Qualitative customer impacts (e.g. customer satisfaction, customer migration) with associated risk level(s) - The value of customer impact (e.g. high, medium, low) considering the characteristics of customers potentially affected by asset failure and the cost of failure - Other factors that may affect the timing of the proposed project such as the pacing of investments and the priority relative to other projects - The consequences for system O&M costs, including the implications for system O&M of not implementing the project - The impact on reliability and safety factors - An analysis of project benefits and costs comparing alternatives to the timing of the proposed project, highlighting the trade-offs between rate of expenditure and mitigation of the consequences of asset performance deterioration.
+- The impact on reliability and safety factors - An analysis of project benefits and costs comparing alternatives to the timing of the proposed project, highlighting the trade-offs between rate of expenditure and mitigation of the consequences of asset performance deterioration.
 Where the ranking of the proposed project relative to the alternatives has been adjusted to account for significant benefits and costs, the value of which cannot readily be quantified, these should be described and explained in relation to the proposed project and all alternatives. - Where the proposed project is a 'like for like' renewal but has been configured at extra cost to address other distributor planning objectives, an analysis of project benefits and costs must be provided comparing a) a project configured solely to meet the requirement; b) the proposed project; and c) technically feasible alternatives to the proposed project that meet the same objectives as the proposed project.
-Where the ranking of the proposed project relative to alternatives has been adjusted to account for significant benefits and costs the value of which cannot readily be quantified, these should be described and explained in relation to the proposed project and all alternatives. - c) System service projects/programs in this category are driven by the distributor's expectations that evolving customer use of the system may create system capacity constraints or otherwise adversely impact operations and the delivery of quality distribution services.
-Distributor discretion in relation to investments in this category can be relatively high in terms of both initiating a project and determining the priority and timing of project-related expenditures.

-Information used by a distributor to justify projects/programs in this category should include, but need not be restricted to:

-- An assessment of both the benefits of the project for customers based on achievement of the project objectives and the cost impact to customers of the investment - Where applicable, information on regional electricity infrastructure requirements identified in a regional planning process that affected the initiation or final configuration of the project; and on the corresponding distribution of the benefits and responsibility for project costs. - Description of how advanced technology has been incorporated into the project (if applicable), including how standards relating to interoperability and cybersecurity have been met - Identification of any reliability, efficiency, safety and coordination benefits or affects the project will have on the distributor's system - Identification and explanation of the factors affecting implementation timing/priority - An analysis of project benefits and costs comparing the proposed project to a) doing nothing and b) technically feasible alternatives to the proposed project considered that meet the same objectives as the proposed project.
+Where the ranking of the proposed project relative to alternatives has been adjusted to account for significant benefits and costs the value of which cannot readily be quantified, these should be described and explained in relation to the proposed project and all alternatives. - a) System service projects/programs in this category are driven by the distributor's expectations that evolving customer use of the system may create system capacity constraints or otherwise adversely impact operations and the delivery of quality distribution services.
+Distributor discretion in relation to investments in this category can be relatively high in terms of both initiating a project and determining the priority and timing of project-related expenditures. - Information used by a distributor to justify projects/programs in this category should include, but need not be restricted to: - An assessment of both the benefits of the project for customers based on achievement of the project objectives and the cost impact to customers of the investment - Where applicable, information on regional electricity infrastructure requirements identified in a regional planning process that affected the initiation or final configuration of the project; and on the corresponding distribution of the benefits and responsibility for project costs. - Description of how advanced technology has been incorporated into the project (if applicable), including how standards relating to interoperability and cyber-security have been met - Identification of any reliability, efficiency, safety and coordination benefits or affects the project will have on the distributor's system